openclimatefix/PVItaly/progress/SV_pilot.md

 We downloaded 436 sites from Italy from [PVoutput.org](https://pvoutput.org/region.jsp?country=117).
 This allows the model to learn how the PV sites are performing near the SV sites.
+The following figure shows where all the PV sites are located.

 ![image](./PV_sites.png)